Air quality monitoring locations

 The Environment Act 1995 and subsequent regulations require councils to review and assess air quality in their area against a range of air quality standards.

-Reports detailing the air quality in Middlesbrough are prepared and forwarded to central government showing the monitoring which has been undertaken to identify whether an Air Quality Management Area should be declared.
+Reports detailing the air quality in Middlesbrough are prepared and forwarded to the government showing the monitoring which has been undertaken to identify whether an Air Quality Management Area should be declared.
 Middlesbrough's air quality has always met the objectives set and the town has never needed to declare an Air Quality Management Area.
 Monitoring will continue in order to ensure that current and future standards are met.

 The specific pollutants monitored by Middlesbrough Council are: